ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Build dynamic UIs and push app updates in seconds with JSON</blockquote>

 <h3>4.
-Understanding Kotlin Context Receivers: A Game-Changer for Multi-Receiver Functions - <a href="https://medium.com/@kanagalingam91/understanding-kotlin-context-receivers-a-game-changer-for-multi-receiver-functions-ea6cb6b2da76" target="_blank" rel="noopener noreferrer">link</a></h3>
+Creating a Modern Bottom Navigation Bar with a Curved Cut-Out for a Docked/Floating Action Button… - <a href="https://medium.com/proandroiddev/creating-a-modern-bottom-navigation-bar-with-a-curved-cut-out-for-a-docked-floating-action-button-1e4455413024" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kanagalingam Jothi`**
+✍️ **posted by `ProAndroidDev`**

-<blockquote>Kotlin keeps evolving to make coding more concise, expressive, and readable.
-One of its newer experimental features, Context Receivers…</blockquote>
+<blockquote>A Step-by-Step Guide to Designing Custom Navigation Panels with Smooth Curves and Docked Action Buttons</blockquote>

 <h3>5.
 Building the B&Q Mobile Apps: - <a href="https://medium.com/@abid.ghani/building-the-b-q-mobile-apps-ce69ab593797" target="_blank" rel="noopener noreferrer">link</a></h3>